Buying Natural vs. Synthetic Diamonds

 Diamond identification is critical.
 Non natural diamonds tend to have "tells" that may help you notice whether they are real or not.
 First, they tend to have a brighter color.
 The reflection of sparkle is higher, but not in a positive way.
 They look more glassy and reflects more colors, like crystal.
 A spectrometer is a tool that can help in this endeavor.
 It can help determine the structural and growth patterns in the carbon substance.
 Another interesting test is thermal conductivity.
 Diamonds conduct and react to heat.
 Most simulants or synthetics do not.
 Additionally, a gemstone like moissanite (diamond simulant) will even conduct electricity, while natural diamond will not.
 Simulants tend to have lower hardness on the Mohs scale than diamonds, making them more prone to chipping or breakage.
 Their artificial creation can mean few or no clarity inclusions (one of the instances where inclusions are a good thing!).
 They are often colorless so they look too white to be true.
 Finally, price is a tell all.
 If they are priced too well (fraction of the price of a natural diamond), then you'll have a signal that the diamond may not be natural.
 Eyes have natural training to understand synthetics.
 When seen side by side, your eyes will naturally desire a diamond versus a synthetic or simulant stone.

 At With Clarity, we only use natural diamonds, which are tested by GIA-trained graduate gemologists.
 We use equipment that is calibrated and measured to successfully differentiate between natural and nonnatural diamonds.
 Our diamonds come with GIA certificates as further verification of authenticity.
+We also have the budget-friendly option of lab diamonds, which are guaranteed conflict free and has the same visual, physical and chemical properties as a natural stone.

 Chemical Vapor Deposition

 Chemical Vapor Deposition: CVD is the newest simulant introduced in the diamond industry about a decade ago.
-It requires state of the art technology and has been the biggest "threat to the natural industry.
-The CVD process actually uses some natural diamond particles to buidl or create a synthetic diamond (lab-created).
-With a CVD machine, carbon gases are heated to etreme temperature, causing the carbon molecules to break apart.
+It requires state-of-the-art technology and has been the biggest "threat to the natural industry.
+The CVD process actually uses some natural diamond particles to build or create a synthetic diamond (lab-created).
+With a CVD machine, carbon gases are heated to extreme temperature, causing the carbon molecules to break apart.
 Then, as the molecules vaporize, they slowly drip and bind to the seed diamond (tiny version) in the machine, building layer by layer till the larger diamond is formed.
 Today, as scientists have perfected the technique, they're been able to remove the color in the diamond and also increase the size.
 In the early days, the color was grow or black with very tiny diamonds.
 Today, it is white with up to 3 or more carats.
 It is now difficult to discern between natural and CVD.
 Professional testing tools and laboratory certification can easily identify the difference, but it's much more difficult to do so with the untrained eye.
 Other methods include things like CVD diamonds can have rainbow fluorescence colors

 Other common simulants include cubic zirconia, white sapphire and moissanite.
 These diamond alternatives can be more easily identified and differentiated from diamond.
-They have properities that are non carbon based and react different to heat, eletricity, color, brightness, weight, etc.
+They have properities that are non carbon based and react different to heat, electricity, color, brightness, weight, etc.

 A natural diamond is considered the hallmark of what an engagement ring should be – to symbolize an endless love between two people.
 A certified diamond that took billions of years to create is going to be more valuable symbolically and as an investment in the long run.Shop Diamonds